-To assist you in working with your physical and biochemical health, I have found naturopaths to be the most helpful, though other kinds of practitioners like acupuncturists, homeopaths and chiropractors can be very helpful.
+To assist you in working with your physical and biochemical health, I have found naturopaths and functional medicine doctors to be the most helpful, though other kinds of practitioners like acupuncturists, homeopaths and chiropractors can be very helpful.
 In searching for any type of practitioner, counselor or doctor, look for those that are truly holistic and that you feel a heart and spiritual connection with.
-Unfortunately, many naturopathic schools are turning out doctors that are little different than traditional medical pill-pushers chasing symptoms.

 Finally, approaching the mental, emotional and spiritual aspects of your well-being is fundamental in the process of rediscovering your innate health.
 For most people, this will involve finding a skilled therapist or similar healer, who understands the value of resolving emotional trauma and other difficulties stemming from the past.